-In the next half century, the elderly population in the United States is projected to more than triple in size — from 8 million to 31 million.
-Older adults have very complex healthcare needs, however the majority of clinicians are not trained specifically to care for an aging population.
-Increased numbers of advanced practice nurses who are able to provide leadership and high-quality care to this growing and vulnerable population are urgently needed.
+In the next half century, the older adult population in the United States is projected to more than double in size — from 31 million to over 72 million.
+Some older adults have complex health care needs, however the majority of clinicians are not trained specifically to care for an aging population.
+Increased numbers of advanced practice nurses who are able to provide leadership and high-quality care to this growing and potentially vulnerable population are urgently needed.

 PROGRAMS IN GERONTOLOGICAL NURSING